techinessoverloaded/iOSAppDevBasics/classes.md

     var isMammal: Bool

-    func makeSound()
+    init(isMammal: Bool)
     {
-        preconditionFailure("This method must be overridden by subclasses for it to work!!!") // Abstract Methods can be implemented like this
+        self.isMammal = isMammal
     }

-    init(isMammal: Bool)
+    func makeSound()
     {
-        self.isMammal = isMammal
+        fatalError("This method must be overridden by subclasses for it to work!!!") // Abstract Methods can be implemented like this
     }
 }